Arctosoft/Valv-Android/README.md

 An encrypted gallery vault for Android devices.

 ## Features
-- Supports images and GIFs (video support is under way)
+- Supports images, GIFs and videos
 - Organise using folders
 - The app requires no permissions
 - Encrypted files are stored on-disk allowing for easy backups and transfers between devices